DexerTDP/DexerTDP/README.md

 # 💫 About Me:
-A simple nobody who has a past not many understand.
-But found coding as a refuge for learning.
+A nobody who has a past not many understand.

 ## 🌐 Socials: